Learning to Optimise Climate Sensor Placement using a Transformer: A Novel SPP Approach Based on A Transformer

 \subsection{Training the Transformer Model}

-The Continuous n-Step Actor-Critic algorithm is an advanced reinforcement learning (RL) method that combines the advantages of both actor-critic and n-step bootstrapping \cite{mnih2016asynchronous,wu2021learning}.
-This algorithm provides a flexible framework for optimizing policies and value functions in an RL setting, making it suitable for training complex models like the Transformer.
+The continuous n-step actor-ccritic algorithm is an advanced reinforcement learning (RL) method that combines the advantages of both actor-critic and n-step bootstrapping \cite{mnih2016asynchronous,wu2021learning}.
+This algorithm provides a flexible framework for optimizing policies and value functions in a RL setting, making it suitable for training a continuing (also called non-episodic) RL task.
+Our SPP is formulated as a continuing RL task, since the action performed on the environment is ongoing without a definite end, requiring continuously learning and optimizing.

 As shown in \textbf{Algorithm~\ref{alg:n_step_actor_critic}}, the algorithm takes as input the number of timesteps per update ($T_n$) and the maximum episode length ($T$).
 It initializes the policy and value function parameters, iterating over several epochs.
 In each epoch, $\mathbf{M}$ problem instances are initiated.
 For each batch drawn from these instances, actions are selected based on the current state and policy.
 The algorithm observes the consequent state and reward.
 For every $T_n$ steps, the future rewards are predicted using the value function.
 The algorithm then goes back through each of the last $T_n$ timesteps, calculating a TD-error (Temporal-Difference error), which reflects the difference between the predicted and current value estimates.
 This error is then used to compute gradients for updating the policy and value function parameters.
 The average of these gradients across all instances in the batch and the last $T_n$ timesteps is used to adjust these parameters.
 After updating, the process repeats for the next batch.
 The loop continues until termination criteria are met, resulting in the final policy and value function parameters.
-This algorithm efficiently learns continuous control policies, effectively managing the exploration-exploitation trade-off.
+This algorithm can effectively learns continuous control policies, effectively managing the exploration-exploitation trade-off.